Tom Ford - Executive Director

 Karina Johnston - Director of Watershed Programs

 As the Director of Watershed Programs for The Bay Foundation, Karina Johnston develops, manages, and implements federal, state, and non-profit grants to implement the Bay Restoration Plan, which strives to clean up waterways and create healthy habitats in the Los Angeles region.
 She is currently managing multiple projects to restore and monitor the Bay’s coastal habitats, including wetlands, dunes, beaches, and streams.
-She also developed and oversees the Center for Santa Monica Bay Studies’ multi-university internship program.
+She also developed and oversees the Center for Santa Monica Bay Studies’ multi-university internship program, leads research projects, and teaches at Loyola Marymount University.

-As the leader of the scientific assessment program for the Ballona Wetlands Ecological Reserve and coordinator of regional wetland monitoring efforts, Karina has extensive experience developing, implementing, and directing scientific research programs.
-She earned her Masters in ecology at James Cook University in Townsville, Australia, and her Bachelors of Science in aquatic biology with a minor in geology from UCSB.
+As the leader of the scientific assessment program for the Ballona Wetlands Ecological Reserve and coordinator of regional wetland monitoring efforts, Karina has extensive experience developing, implementing, and directing scientific research and long-term monitoring programs.
+She earned her Masters of Applied Science in Ecology at James Cook University in Townsville, Australia, and her Bachelors of Science in Aquatic Biology with a minor in Geology from UCSB.
 Karina is also a Board Certified Environmental Scientist, with a Biology specialty (American Academy of Environmental Scientists).
-Most recently, she was elected to the Board of Directors of the Southern California Academy of Sciences.
+Most recently, she was elected as Treasurer on the Board of Directors of the Southern California Academy of Sciences.

 Grace Lee - Director of Outreach Programs

 Grace Lee joined The Bay Foundation in 2002 and has managed the Boater Education Program since 2008.
-As Director of Outreach Programs, Grace leads the Southern California Clean Vessel Act Education and Clean Bay Certified programs.
+As Director of Outreach Programs, Grace leads the Southern California Clean Vessel Act Education, Clean Bay Certified, and Table to Farm Composting programs.
 The programs focuses on the use of collaboration, partnership building, and public engagement to create a culture of sustainability and environmental stewardship.
-Throughout her career at TBF, Grace has obtained and managed $1.5 million of grant funds to support the program’s outreach and education efforts.
-Grace pursued two undergraduate degrees from the University of California, Irvine in Applied Ecology and Studio Art, followed by a Masters degree in Environmental Studies with a concentration in Environmental Planning and Analysis from the University of Southern California.
+Grace pursued two undergraduate degrees from the University of California, Irvine in Applied Ecology and Studio Art, followed by a Masters degree in Environmental Studies with a concentration in Environmental Planning and Analysis from the University of Southern California and a Certificate of Sustainability from the UCLA Extension Program (Spring 2017).

 Marcelo Villagomez - Administrative Director